acoshift/go-project-guideline/README.md

 ## Deployment

-- Check any database schema changes, if it break wait until 2AM and scale down deployment to 0
+- Check any database schema changes, if it break wait until 2 AM and scale down deployment to 0
 - Build inside our computer
 - Push to gcr.io
 - Set new image to k8s
-- Always use commit sha to tag docker
+- Always use commit sha to tag docker image

 ### k8s checklist